dgraph-io/dgraph/wiki/content/mutations/index.md

 }
 ```

-#### Reverse Edges and Facets
+## Reverse Edges and Facets

 Facets on reverse edges have their direction preserved.
-That is, if you create a facet from child to parent and another facet from parent to child.
-Both will coexist independently.
+That is, if you create a facet from child to parent and another facet from parent to child, both will coexist independently.

 ```
 {